Disassembler0/dovecot-archive/README.rst

 ``--copy, -c``
     Copy the mails instead of moving.
 If not given the mails are removed from the source location after successful move.

+``--namespace-separator, -s``
+    Delimiter character used to separate Dovecot mailbox path components (i.e. not a filesystem directory separator).

 ``--verbose, -v``
     Print informational (-v) and debug (-vv) messages.
 If not given, the tool is silent and outputs only fatal errors.